alex-gutev/live_cells_py/docs/basics/pitfalls.rst

 <https://eventlet.readthedocs.io>`_. *Green threads* are lightweight
 threads, with multiple green threads running on a single OS thread.
-In general green threading libraries work by *monkey-patching* functions which perform blocking IO and replacing them with asynchronous variants.
+In general green threading libraries work by *monkey-patching* functions that perform blocking IO and replacing them with asynchronous variants.
 When a "blocking" function is called in a green thread, the thread yields execution to another green thread until the blocking operation completes.